-We feel particularly committed to the well-being of our employees, the local population and the environment.
+We feel committed to the well-being of our employees, the local population and the environment.
 That is why Wintershall Dea uses modern technologies and sets standards for health protection, safety and environmental protection that often go beyond legal requirements.
-Together with our partners, we do everything we can to work safely in natural gas and condensate production in Russia and to use energy as efficiently as possible.
+We do everything we can to work safely in natural gas and condensate production in Russia and to use energy as efficiently as possible.

 We believe in promoting sustainability

 Wintershall Dea regards sustainability as the central guiding principle of its own actions.
-In clearly defined rules, we commit ourselves, among other things, to using resources efficiently and creating long-term value for ourselves and society.
 Wintershall Dea is making great efforts to minimise its own ecological footprint, i.e. the impact of its activities on the environment and the climate.
 We completely stopped flaring associated gas in regular operation as early as 2012.
 Instead, we use innovative processes to use the associated gas to generate electricity, heat and steam.